Bronx Borough Hall: Landmark status and demolition

 In October 1965 the Landmarks Preservation Commission designated the building its 23rd landmark in New York City.
 Old Bronx Borough Hall officially became the first Bronx landmark.
 The landmarks law gave the New York City Board of Estimate 90 days in which to veto or modify any designation.
 In December, Commissioner Newbold Morris again wrote the board, calling the building rundown, unsightly and of no architectural importance.
 Borough President Periconi had emphatically supported the designation through his tenure.
 In January 1966 he was succeeded by new Borough President Herman Badillo.
 On January 27, 1966—the last possible day of review—the Board of Estimate deferred to Badillo and his view, and voted to overturn the designation.

 In 1968 there was a major fire in the building, by then completely vacant.
 Continued efforts by the Bronx County Historical Society and others to renovate the hall for civic use were halted when the building was deemed structurally unsafe, and then demolished on January 12, 1969.
 Only the grand staircase survives, though in poor state.
-Despite all claims through the years that the building was a fire hazard, an article in 1969 by Professor Lloyd Ultan in the Bronx County Historical Society Journal, reveals that the interior of Old Bronx Borough Hall had both gas and electric lighting and fireproof document vaults on each floor.
+Despite claims through the years that the building was a fire hazard, a 1969 article by Professor Lloyd Ultan in the Bronx County Historical Society Journal reported that the interior of Old Bronx Borough Hall had both gas and electric lighting and fireproof document vaults on each floor.
 Despite demands from the East Tremont Neighborhood Association, Bronx Borough Hall was never replaced by a sports center nor was one built nearby.

 Current plans

-Over the years, the park has been renamed to Highland Park (1987) and more recently Tremont Park (1999).
+Over the years, the park has been renamed to Highland Park (1987), Tremont Park (1999), and Walter Gladwin Park (2020).
 It has seen different renovations, but investments have yet to rehabilitate the stairway that now leads to an empty top and to commemorate an iconic chapter in Bronx and New York's preservation history.

 The Bronx currently does not have a proper stand-alone administration building for the Bronx Borough President's office and other civic agencies.
 These offices continue to operate out from the Bronx County Courthouse.